MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaInsightsSettings.md

 MeetingEffectivenessMode : Enabled
 ```

+**Note**: This example is available only in version 2.0.6-Preview1 or later of the EXO V2 module, and only if you belong to the Private Preview for Meeting Effectiveness Survey.

 This example shows the configuration of Microsoft Viva Insights in Microsoft Teams for the user roy@contoso.onmicrosoft.com.
 The output of the command shows that the features of Headspace and Meeting Effectiveness Survey are available to Roy.

 ### Example 3
-**Note**: This syntax is available only in version 2.0.6-Preview1 or later of the EXO V2 module.
-The syntax will not work unless you belong to the Private Preview.

 ```powershell
 PS C:\> Get-VivaInsightsSettings -Identity roy@contoso.onmicrosoft.com -Feature MeetingEffectivenessSurvey

 UserId : roy@contoso.onmicrosoft.com
 MeetingEffectivenessMode : Enabled
 ```

+**Note**: This example is available only in version 2.0.6-Preview1 or later of the EXO V2 module, and only if you belong to the Private Preview for Meeting Effectiveness Survey.

 This example shows the configuration of Microsoft Viva Insights in Microsoft Teams, specifically for the Meeting Effectiveness Survey feature, for the user roy@contoso.onmicrosoft.com.
 The output of the command shows that the features of Meeting Effectiveness Survey are available to Roy.